city0666/Rnblueetooth/README.md

 # Getting Started

+# basic Bluetooth only done not do any listner just add bluetooth hardware,
+# list  near by bluetooth , just connect one only

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server